 But with Flutter, you can use its official documentation that will help you throughout the app development and store release process, including Android and iOS processes.
 However, it uses Fastlane for the app deployment process, which is quite well documented by Google.

 Things never end by creating an app to fulfill the business needs, but it starts with it.
 For any app, Continuous Integration & Delivery are an essential part of any app development project to ensure app success by removing the buggy code.
 For React Native, there is no official support or documentation for setting up CI/CD.
 Flutter does have support for continuous Integration due to its rich command-line interface and the testing method by linking external sources.

-At the end of the day, both the app development languages React Native & Flutter have their own pros and cons.
+At the end of the day, both the app development languages React Native & Flutter have their pros and cons.
 But, if you see, Flutter is a clear winner in this app development race.
-Because of its app development flexibility, library support, and other features many app development companies and its expert app developers are switching to flutter by considering it worth future proof app development option.
+Because of its app development flexibility, library support, and other features many app development companies and its expert app developers are switching to flutter by considering it worth a future-proof app development option.

 Time to Learn Flutter or Stick to Native Development?

 Manish Patel is a Co-Founder of Concetto Labs, a leading mobile app development company specialized in android and iOS app development.
 We provide a one-stop solution for all IT related services.